NCBA Investors Weigh a Premium as Nedbank Deal Enters Acceptance Period

 The offer period opened this week with NCBA stock trading below the maximum consideration available under the deal.
 That difference has left investors assessing whether to exit through the market, remain invested through completion of the transaction, or exchange their holdings for exposure to one of Africa’s largest banking groups.

+Nedbank is seeking control of 66 percent of NCBA through an offer announced in January.
+The transaction covers approximately 1.087 billion shares and is valued at about Sh109.6 billion.
 For shareholders eligible for the cash option, the offer values shares at Sh105 each.
-NCBA closed the latest trading session at Sh87.25, leaving a substantial spread between the exchange price and the acquisition consideration.
+NCBA closed the latest trading session at Sh87.25, leaving a sizeable spread between the exchange price and the acquisition consideration.

 The pricing gap has persisted even as the acceptance window remains open until July 10, subject to any extension approved by the Capital Markets Authority.